Publish property value updates to Amazon DynamoDB - Amazon IoT SiteWise

 1. Return to the tab with the DynamoDB table open.

-2. In the table you created earlier, choose the Items tab to view the data in the table.
+2. In the table you created earlier, choose the Explore table items tab to view the data in the table.
 Refresh the page if you don't see rows in the table.
-If rows don't appear after a few minutes, see Troubleshooting a rule.
+If rows don't appear after a few minutes, see Troubleshoot a rule (DynamoDB).

 3. In a row in the table, choose the edit icon to expand the data.

-Now that you completed the tutorial, you can disable or delete the rule and delete your DynamoDB table to avoid incurring additional charges.
-Follow the next procedure to clean up your resources.
+Now that you have completed the tutorial, disable or delete the rule and delete your DynamoDB table to avoid incurring additional charges.
+To clean up your resources, see Step 5: Clean up resources after the tutorial.

 Use the following procedures to disable property value update notifications (if you didn't delete the demo), disable or delete your Amazon IoT rule, and delete your DynamoDB table.